DoctrinAB/JsAssignment/README.md

 * The questions should be presented one at the time, the next question will be presented after the previous question have been answered.

+* When the last question is answered a thank you page is shown.

 * The questions have different inpyt types (Checkboxes, Radiobuttons, freetext etc)

 * The questions and answers should be saved in a DB.